shoproizoshlo/meta-little-lemmon/README.md

 ### Continued development

 - Another ways to close mobile menu
+- Nav in the footer should link to the top of page
 - Fix table reservation
-- Online order
+- Add online order feature
-- Login
+- Add Login and user account feature
 - User history reservations&orders

 ### Useful resources